-On June 30, 2000, Warner Brothers released "The Perfect Storm" starring George Clooney, Mark Wahlberg, and others.
-The film takes place in 1991 aboard the fishing vessel "Andrea Gail" as it endures a harrowing ordeal off the New England coast during a major storm.
+On June 30, 2000, Warner Bros. released "The Perfect Storm" starring George Clooney, Mark Wahlberg, and others.
+The film takes place in 1991 aboard the fishing vessel "Andrea Gail" as it endures a major storm off the New England coast.
 The film was a success, generating over $180,000,000 during its lifespan.
-The movie is based on the 1997 book of the same name written by Sebastian Junger.
+The movie is based on the 1997 book of the same name, written by Sebastian Junger.

-Both the movie and the book are based on the true events of the sinking of the "Andrea Gail" which occurred from a collision of a hurricane and a cold front that created "The Perfect Storm of 1991".
-This storm was created by the remnants of Hurricane Grace being absorbed into a strong cold front to create a more significant storm that spanned the east coast.
-For days in late October 1991 strong winds, high surf, and coastal flooding caused major damage in the eastern United States.
+Both are based on the true events of the sinking of the "Andrea Gail," which occurred from a collision of a hurricane and a cold front that created "The Perfect Storm of 1991".

 In this installment of This Week in Weather History, we look back at the extraordinary week of U.S. weather in October 1991 to look at the series of events that canceled Halloween in Omaha.